thanasisn/BBand_LAP/Readme.md

 - There are some files with extra meta data for the data in the database and the analysis performed.
 - It should be easy to migrate to a pure database like `duckdb` or `sqlite`.
 - We use features of the `arrow` library, and also `data.table` when it is more suitable or clear to code.
-- The analysis should be able to be performed with under 8Gb of RAM.
+- The analysis should be able to be performed with under 8Gb of RAM, but is not assured.
+  - Currently the data set use 3.1 GB of disk space, with 16e6 rows and 71 columns.
 - There is a trade-of with the disk usage/wearing.
 - New data should be easy to be added on daily base on all levels.
 - New process and analysis should be easy to added for all data.